winitzki/scall/tutorial/programming_dhall.md

 We may substutite `fix` and `unfix` as the `alg` and `coalg` arguments of `hylo` as shown above, because their types match.
 The result (`hylo unfix fix`) will be a function of type `TreeText → TreeText`.
-Because `fix` and `unfix` leave data unchanged, the function `hylo unfix fix` will be just an identity function of type `TreeText → TreeText`.
+Because `fix` and `unfix` are isomorphisms, the function `hylo unfix fix` will be just an identity function of type `TreeText → TreeText`.
-In this example of applying `hylo`, the trees remain unchanged because we are unpacking the tree's recursive type (`TreeText → F TreeText`) and then packing it back (`F TreeText → TreeText`) with no changes.
+In this example of applying `hylo`, the trees remain unchanged because the function unpacks the tree's recursive type (`TreeText → F TreeText`) and then packs it back (`F TreeText → TreeText`) with no changes.
 (We are using this artificial example only for understanding how the recursion can terminate in `hylo`.)

 Choose some value `t0` of type `TreeText`: